NFPA 80: Fire Doors & Other Opening Protectives

 The 13 Inspection Criteria

-NFPA 80 §5.2.4.2 lists the items a qualified person must check on every swinging fire door assembly during the annual inspection.
+NFPA 80 §5.2.3.5.2 lists the items a qualified person must check on every swinging fire door assembly during the annual inspection.
 The inspection must be visual and from both sides of the door.
-The list grew from 11 items (2007 through 2019 editions) to 13 items in the 2022 edition, with edge-seal and signage criteria split out into their own line items.
+The list grew from 11 items in the 2007 and 2010 editions to 13 items in the 2013 edition — which added label legibility as its own first item and signage compliance as the last — and has held at 13 in every edition since.

-• Door clearances at the door edge to the frame, on the pull side of the door, do not exceed the limits in §6.3.1 (see Clearances section below).
+- Door clearances at the door edge to the frame, on the pull side of the door, do not exceed the standard's clearance limits (see Clearances section below).

-• Meeting edge protection, gasketing, and edge seals (where required) are inspected to verify their presence and integrity.
-(Added 2022 edition.)
+- Meeting edge protection, gasketing, and edge seals (where required) are inspected to verify their presence and integrity.

 Failure of any item triggers a deficiency on the inspection report.
 The owner is responsible for correcting deficiencies promptly — and for re-inspection of any door whose hardware has been replaced or repaired.